MichaelHolley/SnapText/README.md

 ## How to use
 1. Execute
-2. Select ROI and press S to select
+2. Select ROI and press S-Key to select
+4. Press Esc-Key to stop program
 3. Copy text from Console

 ## Disclaimer